emicklei/talks/2022/devoxx/slides/whatisit.md

 # What is Melrōse ?

-- Language to create music, as programs
+- Expression language to create music, like programs

-- Runtime environment to play programs
+- Runtime to play programs

 ![domeka](img/domeka.png)